 the number of major fixtures divided by the number of properties sharing those fixtures, rounded down to the nearest whole number but with a minimum of one additional fixture per property.

 [By-law 26B inserted in Gazette 27 Jun 2003 p.
-2291-2]
+2291-2.]

 Part 4 — Drainage